A Sensitivity-based Data Augmentation Framework for Model Predictive Control Policy Approximation: INTRODUCTION

 \section{INTRODUCTION}

 Model predictive control (MPC) is a popular control strategy for constrained multivariable systems that is based on repeatedly solving a receding horizon optimal control problem at each sampling time of the controller.
 As the range of MPC application extends beyond the traditional process industries, additional challenges such as computational effort and memory footprint need to be addressed.
-One approach to eliminate the need for solving optimization problems online, is to predetermine the optimal control policy $ u^* = \pi(x)$ as a function of the states $ x$.
+One approach to eliminate the need for solving optimization problems online, is to pre-compute the MPC policy $ u^* = \pi(x)$ as a function of the states $ x$.
 This idea was first proposed under the context of \emph{explicit MPC} for constrained linear quadratic systems where the MPC feedback law is expressed as a piecewise-affine function defined on polytopes \cite{bemporad2002explicit,tondel2003algorithm}.
-However, this can quickly become computationally intractable for large systems, since the number of polytopic regions grows exponentially with the number of decision variables and constraints.
-The extension to nonlinear systems is also not straightforward.
+However, this can quickly become computationally intractable for large systems, since the number of polytopic regions grow exponentially with the number of decision variables and constraints.
+The extension to nonlinear systems (with economic objective terms) is also not straightforward.

-An alternative approach is to use some parametric function approximator, such as artificial neural networks (ANN) to approximate the MPC control law.
-Although this idea dates back to the mid 90s \cite{parisini1995receding}, the use of neural networks to approximate the MPC control law remained more or less dormant until very recently.
+An alternative approach is to use some parametric function approximator, such as artificial neural networks (ANN) to approximate the MPC policy.
+Although this idea dates back to the mid 90s \cite{parisini1995receding}, the use of parametric functions to approximate the MPC policy remained more or less dormant until very recently.
 Motivated by the recent developments and promises of deep learning techniques, there has been an unprecedented surge of interest in the past couple of years in approximating the MPC policy using deep neural networks.
 This interest has resulted in a number of research works from several research groups published just in the past couple of years.
 See for example \cite{chakrabarty2017support,karg2018efficient,chen2018approximating,csekHo2015explicit,paulson2020approximate,hertneck2018learning,drgovna2018approximate,zhang2019safe} to name a few.